Global-Chem/global-chem/academic/paper.md

 # Acknowledgements

-Thank you to Tyree Wilson, Garrick Centola and Paul Shapiro for their helpful discussions into the usability and functionality of Global-Chem.
+Thank you to Tyree Wilson, Garrick Centola and Paul Shapiro for their helpful discussions into the usability, functionality, and guidance into the manuscript of Global-Chem.
 Thank you to Steven Fletcher for our discussion on aziridine during a organic synthesis lecture.
 Appreciation to past mentors James Ryan, Robert Zeigler, and Blake Printy for discussions on good manufacturing practices of python packaging and distribution.
 Appreciation to the University of Maryland Baltimore, School of Pharmacy, Department of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics from all different scientific disciplines.
 Financial support from the NIH (GM131710) is acknowledged.

 # References